system-f/fp-course/README.markdown

 #### Specific modules

-For convenience, each test module also exports the `test` function.
-To run tests from a single module, load it, and then run `test
+For convenience, each test module also exports individual tests.
+To run tests from a single module, load it, and then run `test <tests>`.
-<tests>`.
 For example, in `GHCi`:

-    >> :l test/Course/ListTest.hs
+    >> :l src/Test/ListTest.hs
-    >> courseTest test_List
+    >> test headOrTest

-    -- This is a single test
-    >> courseTest productTest
+    >> test productTest

 #### `:reload` and run tests